danielrosehill/Text-Transformation-Prompt-Stack/layers/foundational/03-corrections/paragraphs.md

-Break text into logical paragraphs based on topic shifts and natural thought boundaries.
+Break text into short, focused paragraphs.
+Each paragraph should contain 2-4 sentences maximum.
+Create paragraph breaks at topic shifts, when introducing new ideas, or when the thought naturally concludes.
+Avoid long, dense paragraphs—favor readability and visual breathing room.